cabforum/cabforum.org/content/posts/2024/2024-07-15-smcwg-ballot-SMC08-Deprecate-Legacy-Generation-Profiles-and-Minor-Updates.md

 Start of Review Period: July 29, 2024
 End of Review Period: 2359 UTC on August 28, 2024

-Please forward a written notice to exclude Essential Claims by email to smcwg-public@cabforum.org and a copy to the CA/B Forum public mailing list public@cabforum.org before the end of the Review Period.
+Please forward a written notice to exclude Essential Claims by email to smcwg-public@groups.cabforum.org and a copy to the CA/B Forum public mailing list public@groups.cabforum.org before the end of the Review Period.

 See current version of CA/Browser Forum Intellectual Property Rights Policy for details.
-See also https://cabforum.org/ipr-policy/.
-An optional format for an Exclusion Notice is available at https://cabforum.org/wp-content/uploads/Template-for-Exclusion-Notice.pdf.
+See also https://cabforum.org/about/ipr-policy/.

 ## Results of Ballot SMC08: Deprecate Legacy Generation Profiles and Minor Updates